-4.22 tox 0.5: a generic virtualenv and test management tool for Python tox runs well on Python2.4 up until Python3.1 and integrates well with Continuous Integration servers Jenkins.
+4.22 tox 0.5: a generic virtualenv and test management tool for Python creation and management of different virtualenv environments tox runs well on Python2.4 up until Python3.1 and integrates well with Continuous Integration servers Jenkins.
 There are many real-life examples and a good chunk of docs.
 Read it up on http://codespeak.net/tox and please report any issues.
-This is a fresh project and i'd like to drive further improvements from real world needs.
+This is a fresh project and i'd like to drive further improvements from real world needs. best, holger krekel